 Complete the CPTC Incomplete Grade form indicating the work the student needs to complete.

 Determine when the incomplete work will be submitted, but no later than the last day of the following quarter.
-Incomplete grades that are not made up in the designated time frame will be changed to a grade of “F” on the last day of the next quarter.
+Incomplete grades that are not made up in the designated time frame will be changed to a grade of “F” on the last day of the following quarter.

 Submit the Incomplete Grade form signed by both the student and the faculty member to the Registrar or designee by the grade due date of the current quarter.